SowjanyaKrithivasan/Cloud-Ex-5/README.md

-# Creating a warehouse application in salesforce.com
+# Ex 5: Creating a warehouse application in salesforce.com

 ### Name : SOWJANYA K
 ### Reg.No: 212223090023